-Two years ago, I wrote a modified version of the following essay, and I choose to re-share each year around IWD – a compilation of my hopes as a woman raising both genders and a recommitment to how our family can affect positive change in the women’s rights arena.
+Two years ago, I wrote a modified version of the following essay, and I choose to re-share each year around IWD – a compilation of my hopes as a woman raising kids of diverse genders and a recommitment to how our family can affect positive change in the women’s rights arena.

 Women are the true architects of society

-Being a Mother to both a daughter and sons comes with great responsibility, I feel.
+Being a Mother to a daughter and sons (*until they tell me differently*) comes with great responsibility, I feel.
 I desire for my daughter to believe her potential to succeed is limitless, and my sons to be raised to never question this possibility.
 I will do my best, alongside a man who holds women to the highest regard, to raise my babes to see there is no boundary to a woman’s worth and greatness, and even more so that respect and privilege are not virtues specific to one gender.
-That the contributions of women and men are equally significant and should be honoured with the same intensity.
+That the contributions of women, men and gender diverse people are equally significant and should be honoured with the same intensity.
 That worth, value and achievement are not characteristics of one gender.
 Oppressing women’s, or anyone else’s, power is simply not at all okay, at all wise, at all for the greater good of society.

 The Significance of Women’s Day as a Mom of a Daughter & Sons